jhaskinsjr/nebula/README.txt

 run for a total of 100 cycles, set up the launcher module to accept TCP connections on the localhost's port 10000, and execute the script test-01.ussim.

+--
+SAMPLE binary

+The sample binary (bin/test) was created using the RISC-V cross compiler at https://github.com/riscv-collab/riscv-gnu-toolchain.
+The source for the binary is a do-nothing program; to wit:

+    /* test.c */
+    #include <stdio.h>

+    int main(int, char **);

+    int
+    main(int argc, char ** argv)
+    {
+        return 0;
+    }

+which is compiled accordingly

+    riscv64-unknown-linux-gnu-gcc -o test -static -march=rv64g test.c

+Note well that the binary is statically linked; this is key since the simulator at this stage makes NO effort to accommodate dynamic linking.